chiragbharadwaj/site/about/index.md

 lovely flora in the [spring][] really makes up for the winters where the temperatures hit 30 below zero.
 How can you say no to cherry blossom trees?

 P.S.
-CKB is the best dorm ever.
+[CKB][] is the best dorm ever.
 I lived in 2 Court in 2014-2015.
 Amazing experiences, yo.

-### Graduate studies and the future?
+### Graduate studies

-I hope to attend graduate school in Fall 2017.
+I will be attending [graduate school][ms] a Cornell in Fall 2017.
 Ultimately, I would really like to pursue a Ph.D. and then enter academia on the faculty of a respected institution as I continue to do my research.
 Of course, that dream is far, far away, and I am still quite young.

-For now, I would like to get a taste of what research is like, and I plan on getting my metaphorical feet wet, as it were, by completing a thesis-based 2-year M.Sc. degree first, to see if I like it.
-I suspect I will, but one never knows, so I look forward to trying this out and seeing where it takes me.
-I have no idea where I'll be in five years, but hopefully it's Ph.D. school!

 Small steps.

 ----